SHORT STACK: What the Australian market is betting against this week

-Our latest look at the short side of the market – the side where the bears lurk and traders believe they know which stocks are going to fall – reveals some interesting moves this week.
+Welcome to the first in a new series looking at the short side of the market – the side where the bears lurk and traders believe they have an insight that tells them which companies are over-valued, have flawed business models, or are just an accident, and a fall in the share price is looming.

-Most notable is the big uptick in short selling in the stock of the Bank of Queensland and Qantas.
-Both companies appear to again be assailed by competitive forces and margin pressure.
+Short sellers profit from falling prices.
+But because their positions are available to other market participants – at least in aggregate – they often provide a service to other investors by highlighting that maybe everything is not as rosy in a business as it seems.

-The shorts in gold miner St Barbara might be feeling the pinch though after increasing their positions only to see the company’s share price leap in Monday’s surge in Australian gold miners.
+Of course we all like stocks to go higher, so short sellers are often not very popular.
+And not always right.
+The data here is courtesy of Angus Nicholson, analyst at IG Markets.

 Here are the top 10 stocks by percentage decrease and increase in short positions.